 Overloaded with contagious energy and youthful joy, Amblin’ is a bit self-indulgent, but one has to take into consideration Spielberg’s age and inexperience.
 It’s exactly what it looks like: a movie made by a film student desperate for attention — I could immediately see why Universal decided to take a chance on this college kid.

-Amblin’ contains all Spielberg’s cinematic trademarks.
-The long and uninterrupted takes, the over-the-shoulder shots, predilection for reaction shots, the emotional manipulation, etc., all the things that we love (or hate) about the director are here on full display.
+Amblin’ contains Spielberg’s trademark tricks.
+The long takes, the over-the-shoulder shots, predilection for reaction shots, the emotional manipulation, etc., all the things that we love (or hate) about the director are here on full display.
 Dozens of films and endless accolades later, Spielberg hasn’t changed one bit as a filmmaker.
-Is this a good thing or is this a bad thing?
-It may depend on whom you ask.
+Hmm… Is this a good or a bad thing?
+Well, it may depend on whom you ask.

 Conclusions & Final Thoughts: